 At the Group level, we separate waste as required by local utility companies and in accordance with regulations.
 Group companies have widely organised the collection of electronic waste.
-Most companies have already introduced separate waste collection methods, most commonly used for paper, plastic packaging, biowaste and glass - where this is a systemic possibility.
+Most companies have already introduced separate waste collection methods, most commonly used for paper, plastic packaging, biowaste and glass.

-13.5.2 Energy consumption115 and energy efficiency investments
+8.2 Energy consumption80 and energy efficiency investments